pablodiste/data-store/README.md

   }
 }
 ```
 And similar for `update` and `delete`.
-The cache is updated as soon the response is received.
+The source of truth is updated as soon the response is received.
 In general this CRUD requests assumes an API expecting POST and PUT operations which returns the created/updated object with the generated/edited id as a result.

 ### Error handling